stormpath/stormpath-documentation/source/reference.rst

   REST API Core Concepts
   ======================

   The following information is essential to understanding how the Stormpath API functions.
-You should familiarize yourself with it before moving on to the rest of this guide.
+You should familiarize yourself with it before moving on to the rest of this reference.

   .. contents::
       :local: